IBM/spm-citizen-engagement/custom-sso-mfa/universal-access-custom/explicitSSOLoginRedirection/README.md

 # Customizing Universal Access for explicit single sign-on logon redirection

 Copy the provided src/features in your Universal Access Responsive Web Application project.
-The rest of the files under /src are just examples that show how to wire them up.
-Compare the files with the default files that are provided in the @spm/universal-access-starter-pack to get started.
+The remaining files under /src are examples that show how to set up the features.
+To get started, compare the /src files with the default files that are provided in the @spm/universal-access-starter-pack.

 The customizations have been tested in the following releases: